 Are Life Jackets Comfortable For Large People?

 They should be comfortable enough for you to wear for the duration of your activity.
 If your life vest is not comfortable, it’s possible that it doesn’t fit you correctly.
-It should be tight but comfortable.
+It should be tight but comfortable for a perfect fit.

 In our opinion, the best overall life jacket for big and tall folks is the O’Neill Reactor PFD – ideal to accommodate larger bodies of different shapes.
 It’s also lightweight and flexible.